 That saying, “Never cook with a wine you wouldn’t drink” doesn’t mean much to me because wine I won’t drink is exactly what I cook with.
-A disappointing bottle of red means Coq au Vin the next day – and it always tastes better than the wine.
+A disappointing bottle of red means Coq au Vin (or red wine cake!) the next day, and it always tastes better than the wine.

 In the past, I would have called up the old saying “Life is too short to drink bad wine” and thrown the wine out, feeling guilty all the while.
 But these days, I bake with it.
 And knowing I can do that makes me less apprehensive about trying new wines.

-As for the cake, it was really easy, which was a plus – much more convenient (and delicious) than chicken or steak with red wine sauce.
+Finally, the cake was really easy and more convenient (and delicious) than chicken or steak with red wine sauce.
 The texture is soft, there’s plenty of chocolate and the wine adds a little fruitiness.
 Since the cake is soft, moist and pretty sweet, I left off any glaze or frosting and just used fresh whipped cream.
 The pinot noir left a very subtle fruit taste, but I think it would have been even better with Cabernet or Red Zin.
 Then again, I rarely find a red zin I don’t want to drink straight!

 - 2 cups all-purpose flour (9 oz) -- spoon and sweep